 - has retired from stipendiary ministry, is receiving a pension from the Pension Fund, and either holds a Bishop’s licence or permission to officiate or held one at the time of your retirement

-- is aged 65 or older, is not in fulltime paid or stipended work and holds a Bishop’s licence or permission to officiate.
+- is not a member of the Pension Fund, aged 65 or older, not in fulltime paid or stipended work and holds a Bishop’s licence or permission to officiate.

 Clergy widows and widowers

 You are eligible to apply to the Health Fund if you are the surviving spouse of a deceased Anglican clergyperson who was eligible for assistance from the Health Fund and you are residing in Aotearoa New Zealand or a country within the Diocese of Polynesia.

 If you want to seek assistance from the Health Fund, you need to complete an application form.
 Send the completed form to us, along with proof of the cost of your treatment (e.g. receipt, invoice).

 You can receive a grant for 80% of the claimable cost of each eligible treatment category, up to specified limits.
 Only individual treatments which cost $100 or more can be claimed.

 More information is available in the Grants Schedule.